Ekipa-11/finance-analyser/backend/README.md

 docker compose -f docker-compose.dev.yaml down && docker compose -f docker-compose.dev.yaml up --build -d && docker compose logs fin-analy-express -f --no-log-prefix
 ```

-You can use Docker to run the backend with the development configuration.

-This adds mongo-express as a web interface for MongoDB, which is useful for development and debugging.
-Available at `http://localhost:8080`, with default credentials `admin:pass`

 ### HTTP Client
 You can use the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for VS Code to test the API endpoints.